-ROLE OF THE PRINCIPAL AUTHORITIES (WSCC AND HDC)
+ROLE OF THE PRINCIPAL AUTHORITIES

-West Sussex County Council, as Highway Authority, assumes overall responsibility on snow and ice clearance on the public highway.
+West Sussex County Council (WSCC), as the Highway Authority, assumes overall responsibility for snow and ice clearance on the public highway.
 Their priorities are concentrated on keeping the main roads and routes to essential services open throughout the County.